 Hernias can be treated with two types of surgery.
 The first type is called an open surgery, where the surgeon makes a cut that allows them to push the lump back into the abdomen.
 The other is laparoscopic or “keyhole surgery,” which involves using very small incisions and surgical tools to repair the hernia.

 Fortunately, hernia repair is one of the most common surgeries in the United States and requires only limited recovery time.
+Learn more about hernia care at Crozer Health.

 What if my hernia is not treated?